 Provide relevant placement procedures and information in alternative formats or as enlarged copies if required.

 Some students particularly those with print disabilities (visual impairments and students with dyslexia) have difficulty accessing information and assistance should be given to allow students to be able to receive information in an alternative format either by using assistive reading technology that converts text to speech or allowing students to convert materials such as placement procedures, templates etc. This will allow the student to participate like all other students on placements and not delay information being received.

 Example: Tom is a second year Social Work student with a visual impairment which limits significantly the use of his eyesight to read and take meaning from information.
-Tom contacted the College Disability Service Assistive Technology Officer with a view to offering supports for Tom's summer social work placement in the United States.
+Tom contacted the Trinity Disability Service Assistive Technology Officer with a view to offering supports for Tom's summer social work placement in the United States.
 Tom's impairment limits him from:

 - Reading text in a standard font size (10-14) and he has difficulty navigating a user interface due to inability to use a mouse affectively

 - Colour contrast of the screen gives glare which would also impact on the amount of time he can spend looking at printed or electronic material.

 - From meeting with the assistive technology officer and running through a number of training sessions, a number of technology accommodations were procured and put in place for the student for his independent working environment